TrustedFirmware-M/tf-m-extras/examples/vad_an552/readme.rst

 To run an OTA update a new image must be created with higher version number.
 This can be easily done by rebuilding the solution with the following cmake
-flag: -DMCUBOOT_IMAGE_VERSION_S=2.1.0.
+flag: ``-DMCUBOOT_IMAGE_VERSION_S=2.1.0``.
 (The version itself can be anything, but must be higher than the version of the currently running image.)
+The ``-DMCUBOOT_CONFIRM_IMAGE`` flag should be set to OFF in the new image build config, because the demo going to confirm the new image after downloading it.

 The image signature must be extracted from the final binary, can be done by openssl running the following commands in the build directory: